LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

   to the ``null`` value returned, *then* you get an error!

 .. index::
-   double: file; ReadToEnd
+   file; ReadToEnd
-   double: StreamReader; ReadToEnd
+   StreamReader; ReadToEnd
+   ReadToEnd

 .. _ReadToEnd: